 11:45 am: Q & A session- submit questions via chat function

 12:00 pm: Submit attendance codes, take post-test, and fill out confidential evaluation form

 Behavior Analysts: 2 Type II CEUs.

-Certified counselors and social workers- TBD
+Certified counselors and social workers- not eligible

 Professional development hours can be arranged with schools for administrators, teachers, and related services providers.